SOMERVILLE COMMUNITY PATH:

 CLICK HERE FOR MAP

-CLICK HERE FOR AREA MAP
+CLICK HERE FOR AREA BIKEWAYS

 CLICK HERE FOR GREATER BOSTON BIKE NETWORK